nf-core/viralrecon/README.md

     nextflow run nf-core/viralrecon -profile test,<docker/singularity/podman/conda/institute>
     ```

-    > Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
+    * Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.
+    * If you are using `singularity` then the pipeline will auto-detect this and attempt to download the Singularity images directly as opposed to performing a conversion from Docker images.
+If you are persistently observing issues downloading Singularity images directly due to timeout or network issues then please use the `--singularity_pull_docker_container` parameter to pull and convert the Docker image instead.
+It is also highly recommended to use the [`NXF_SINGULARITY_CACHEDIR` or `singularity.cacheDir`](https://www.nextflow.io/docs/latest/singularity.html?#singularity-docker-hub) settings to store the images in a central location for future pipeline runs.
+    * If you are using `conda`, it is highly recommended to use the [`NXF_CONDA_CACHEDIR` or `conda.cacheDir`](https://www.nextflow.io/docs/latest/conda.html) settings to store the environments in a central location for future pipeline runs.

 4. Start running your own analysis!